Table of Contents

 The Sultan Ahmed Mosque In Istanbul Turkey

-The mosque is complete with 260 windows that were filled at one time with stain glass from the 17th Century.
+The mosque is complete with 260 windows that were filled at one time with stained glass from the 17th Century.
 It has 20,000 handmade blue tiles on the interior.

 Colorful Fountains Are Found All over The Sultan Ahmed Mosque